 Business travel is increasingly international in scope, and more companies are obliged to take steps to protect the health and safety of their employees who are traveling or living abroad.

-· Corporations have the responsibility to ensure that employee travel is as safe and secure as possible.
+· Corporations have the responsibility to guarantee that employee travel is as safe and secure as possible.

 · This responsibility also extends to an employee's family when they accompany the employee abroad.

 · Business travelers should have 24-hour access to an assistance center that can deal with any security/safety issues that may arise.